 This reserve, provisionally targeted at 25 liters a person a day, is guaranteed as each citizen's right.
 After this, and after the environmental reserve is assured, the law requires that the remaining water be allocated so that all people all people have equitable access to the resource for productive purposes, especially within the agricultural sector and, of course, neighboring countries downstream of us.
 The Act makes all public property, repealing the previous statute that assigned water rights based on property ownership.
 Landowners now need permission to make large sale water withdrawals from water that crosses their property.

-Availability of water is
+Availability of water is key to sustainable development in

-"Water is a national resource, fundamental to life, growth and development.
+South "Water is a national resource, fundamental to

+Africa, and life, growth and development.